Rhialto/MegaPET/README.md

 Later models are all variants of the 8032 model.
 These include a 64 KB memory expansion (making a 8096) and the 8296 which has 128 KB of memory (essentially the 64 KB memory expansion built-in and using 2 banks of 64 Kbit RAM chips).
 A different and incompatible expansion is the SuperPET a.k.a.
 MicroMainFrame 9000 (an 8032 with an additional 6809 CPU and a *different* 64 KB memory expansion).
-This is all not implemented at this time.

 PROGRAMMING INFO
 ----------------